This is the interface for the configuration of the UI (user interface).

 as keyboard control and other features to increase accessibility.

 Of course everything is integrated with our great native language support provided by

 NlsMessage.
 This offers a single, flexible and powerful mechanism for i18n and l10n

 abstracting from the very different concepts of the underlying native toolkits that are supported.
 Further we expose

 features like bidirectional-text (BiDi) provided by the underlying technology.

 Please also note the following limitations before you make your choice:

 This approach is focusing on functionality and is limited to a common sense of features that are offered by

 all supported native UI toolkits.
-You will have a less flexibility if you are using this layer.
+You will have less flexibility if you are using this layer.
 If you want

 to offer a very fancy or extraordinary UI you should consider using a single UI technology directly and